scheeloong/scheeloong.github.io/_contents/01-about.md

 I am a member of the [Data Driven Decision Making Laboratory](http://d3m.mie.utoronto.ca/members/).

-I believe our intelligent ability to learn and adapt is important for survivability.
+I am curious about our intelligent ability to learn.

 I am passionate about Artificial Intelligence, specifically Machine Learning, as it helps me understand how learning works.